JesseGalef/Portfolio/README.md

 <img src='NFL_Playcalling/data/all_yards_playcalling.png' width='500' />

-## 3) [Making Judgments on Limited Information](https://github.com/JesseGalef/Portfolio/tree/master/Bayesian_Inference_pymc3_NFL_kickers) - Using Bayesian Inference to Compare Hypothetical Options
+## 3) [Making Judgements on Limited Information](https://github.com/JesseGalef/Portfolio/tree/master/Bayesian_Inference_pymc3_NFL_kickers) - Using Bayesian Inference to Compare Hypothetical Options

 This was an example probabilistic programming problem I created for the data science class I was TA'ing.
 If you have two options, one established and one much newer, how do you judge the probability each is better given the limited information you have?